Expressions of Interest open 2 March 2026

 to Mental Health & Wellbeing

-Discovery Grants are a two-year grant to support testing and developing preventative approaches that support mental health and the conditions for wellbeing with community to learn what works, what doesn't and how it could be scalable, self-making, or sustainable.
+Discovery Grants are a two-year grant to develop preventative approaches that support mental health and the conditions for wellbeing, led by community.
+They create the space to learn what works, what doesn’t and how it could be scalable, self-making, or sustainable.

 Our hope is that through resourcing Discovery partners we will be supporting them to:

-Create more and different ways for people’s mental health and wellbeing to be supported that are holistic, person-centred, and compassionate.
+Discover and develop different ways for community to be connected and supported that are relational, holistic, person-centred, and compassionate.

-Contribute to a shift in the narrative and discourse around mental health to one that is strength-based, informed by community voice, and values lived experience.
+Shift the narrative and discourse around mental health to one that is strengths-based, led by community voice, and values living and lived experience.

 Envision, test, and implement new approaches that shift us from response to prevention by addressing the root causes and determinants that contribute to mental ill health and poor wellbeing in communities.